-Councilman Peter Smith, Chair
+Former Councilman Peter Smith, Chair

-Peter Smith serves as the First District representative on the Anne Arundel County Council.
+Peter Smith recently completed his term as the First District representative on the Anne Arundel County Council.
 Additionally, he served as a Resource Manager for the Department of Defense where he managed the United States Marine Corps manpower and budget for the Department of Defense.
 He has served in the United States Marine Corps for 20 years with 14 years of active duty service and is a Captain in the Marine Corps Reserves.
 He has a Bachelor of Science Degree in Information Technology and an Associates of Art Degree in General Studies.
 He is a Certified Defense Financial Manager, Contracting Officer Representative, and has attended the National Cryptologic School for Satellite and Network Fundamentals.
 He is a member of the Military Order of World Wars, the American Society of Military Comptrollers, Toastmaster International and the Marine Corps Association.
 Peter also serves as the Toys for Tots Anne Arundel County coordinator.

 Lisa Hillman, Chair